Pocketkid2/cs260fall2023/notes.md

 ### Simon CSS

 The Simon CSS code that I published to my server tells the webpage to not display the header and footer if the height gets smaller than a threshold.
 I want to do something similar with my startup so that if the width gets smaller than a threshold, the header and footer size shrink as a function of width as opposed to being a constant size like they currently are.

+### Midterm Notes:Here's an ordered list from 1 to 34 with periods:

+<span> - default property of inline

+background-color CSS rule

+When doing image with hyperlink, use a tag w/ href around img tag w/ src

+CSS box model = content -> padding -> border -> margin

+element.style.color = "green" for setting things to green

+script tag for javascript, link tag for css

+A record can point to other A record and IP

+HTTPS requires certificate